Scroll to navigation

 DESCRIPTION

-You can open both output and capture devices through this function.
-Output devices will take data from bound audio streams, mix it, and send it to the hardware.
-Capture devices will feed any bound audio streams with a copy of any incoming data.
+You can open both playback and recording devices through this function.
+Playback devices will take data from bound audio streams, mix it, and send it to the hardware.
+Recording devices will feed any bound audio streams with a copy of any incoming data.

 An opened audio device starts out with no audio streams bound.
 To start audio playing, bind a stream and supply audio data to it.
 Unlike SDL2, there is no audio callback; you only bind audio streams and make sure they have data flowing into them (however, you can simulate SDL2's semantics fairly closely by using